torvalds/linux/Documentation/filesystems/porting.rst

 **informational**

-check for ->link() target not being a directory is done by callers.
+check for ->link() target analt being a directory is done by callers.
 Feel free to drop it...

 ---